Republic of Vietnam Navy

-The Republic of Vietnam Navy disbanded in 1975 with the collapse of South Vietnam, and North Vietnam's victory in the Vietnam War.
+The RVNN disbanded in 1975 with the collapse of South Vietnam, and North Vietnam's victory in the Vietnam War.
 Most of its fleet was captured in port, but a small fleet of vessels, led by Captain Đỗ Kiếm and Richard L. Armitage of the Defense Attaché Office, Saigon, escaped to Thailand and surrendered themselves to American naval forces there.
 Some of these RVNN vessels were scuttled upon reaching the open sea, while others continued their service with the Philippine Navy.